shuichi/inkpod/docs/gui-modernization-baseline.md

 | Windows x64 Debug CTest | Passed 11/11, including route/state/boundary, ABI, native application/DPI/device-lost, and MSIX payload smoke |
 | Whitespace check | Passed with `git diff --check` |

-ARM64 and Release are not G0 gates.
-They remain later milestone gates exactly as listed in `GUI.md`.
+ARM64 and Release were not G0 gates; they were covered by later modernization gates and are tracked by the current status and compatibility documents.

 ## Known differences at the G0 boundary